jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (b) any hole, pipe, or device adapted for the purpose of concealing goods or persons,— (2) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000.

-### 197 Interference with seals and fastenings
+### 197 Interference with seals, etc
-(1) Where any fastening, lock, mark, or seal that has been placed by a Customs officer on any goods or on a hatchway, opening, or other place or device on any craft is, without the authority of a Customs officer, opened, altered, broken, or erased by any person while the craft is within New Zealand, the person so acting and the person in charge of the craft each commits an offence.
+(1) Where any fastening, lock, mark, seal, marking, substance, or device that has been used by a Customs officer in relation to any goods or on a hatchway, opening, or other place or device on any craft is, without the authority of a Customs officer, opened, altered, broken, or erased by any person while the craft is within New Zealand, the person so acting and the person in charge of the craft each commits an offence.
 (2) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $5,000.

 ### 198 Interference with cargo